KFUO (AM): Studios and streaming

 KFUO began streaming its broadcast on the station's web site, kfuo.org, in 1998.
 Program archives on the site were spotty until the station began formally archiving its programs in 2003.
 In 2004, KFUO launched its HD radio station, the first in Missouri.

 The studios of KFUO were moved to the LCMS International Center, the denomination's headquarters in Kirkwood, Missouri, on June 24, 2013, in order to provide modern facilities and to allow easier access to denomination's leaders and organizations.
-The transmitter remains at Concordia Seminary.
-At the time of the move, the old studio at the seminary had been the oldest radio studio in continuous operation in the United States.
+The transmitter remained at Concordia Seminary.
+At the time of the move, the old studio at the seminary had been the oldest in continuous operation in the United States.

-The station accepts pledges from businesses, individuals, congregations, and organizations which go directly to the station's owner, the Lutheran Church–Missouri Synod.
-The Synod subsidizes the station as needed.
-KFUO derives only limited revenue from sponsorship messages and retains its non-commercial status.